 Poitevin is one of the practitioners who wants to capitalize on iboga with tourism.
 Over the last decade, Poitevin says people have come from all over the world to his colorful home in a quiet residential neighborhood of Libreville for iboga initiations: “Iboga is not just a drug, it’s a crucial part of Gabon’s culture.”

 Top image: Hugues Obiang Poitevin leads a Bwiti and iboga initiation for a young English woman in Libreville, Gabon.
-Photo by: Xavier Bourgois
+Photo: Xavier Bourgois